There are many ways to get involved with the Ethnic Communities Council of Victoria (ECCV) such as those listed below.

 Located in the heart of multicultural Melbourne, ECCV has the vibrant surroundings of the iconic Sydney Road Coburg.
 ECCV celebrates difference.
 Together our team offers different experiences, abilities, responsibilities, culture, ethnicity, language, age, gender and sexual identity, faith and thoughts.
 This enables us to provide the best policy advocacy to the ethnic, migrant and refugee communities.
 We work hard to raise awareness and provide helpful tips for our team to improve their physical, social and mental wellbeing.
 ECCV provides staff with training, professional development opportunities and experiences relating to public policy advocacy.

-Currently, there are no vacancies.
 To receive information about upcoming opportunities, subscribe to the ECCV newsletters.
-Watch this space.

 Volunteer with ECCV